Estherngaire/Esther-Ngaire/README.md

 ## 🌱 About Me

 I'm a passionate beginner programmer excited to explore the world of technology!
 Currently learning the basics and stepping into both **Front-End** and **Back-End** development.
-I love reading tech news articles and enjoy listening to music while coding.
+I'm looking forward to gaining practical experience with modern web technologies and building full stack web applications.

 ---